wyoibc/popgen_workshop/week5/git/git_intro.md

 ## 2. Git on Teton

 We have organized our files **terribly** throughout this workshop.
-A much better sytem would have been to plan ahead (you should always do this with your own data and code) and create a directory that creates our various scripts, a directory that contains data, and a directory that contains figures and other output.
+A much better sytem would have been to plan ahead (you should always do this with your own data and code) and create a directory for our various scripts, a directory that contains data, and a directory that contains figures and other output.
 We could have subdirectories within each of these or some modification of this, but minimally, separating out the data from everything else is very useful.
 Unfortunately, moving around among these directories as a group gets tricky when we all have different paths, as on Teton.

 For now, since we all have various files and data strewn all over, let's get on the same page by adding yet another directory of files to the mix.
 Let's all copy over a set of files to work with to wherever you are working from on Teton and then change into this directory: